College Disha

 • Follows the SCERT (State Council of Educational Research and Training) pattern.

-• Schools affiliated to UP Board, their curriculum, pattern, syllabus, textbooks are decided by the UP Board.
+• Schools affiliated to UP Board, their curriculum, pattern, syllabus, textbooks is totally decided by the UP Board.

-• Students who are permanent residents of the UP State for them to study with the UP Board is the best option.
+• Students who are a permanent resident of the UP State for them to study with UP Board is the best option.

-• Students who want to prepare for the state-level examinations’ as PCS should go for the UP Board.
+• Students who want to prepare for the state level examinations’ as PCS should definitely go for the UP Board.

 • Very lengthy syllabus, difficult to score marks as it includes (UTs, STs, etc.)